KhadijaNaz/Book-List/README.md

 # Book List
- React base project in which I have use component.
+ React base project in which I have used component.